 Xcode is Apple’s programming application for developers.
-It’s free from the Mac App Store, and it's required to do iPhone and iPad development.
+It’s free from the Mac App Store, and it's required to do development for Apple’s platforms.
 So, your first action is to click here to install Xcode from the Mac App Store – it’s quite a big download, so start downloading it now and carry on reading.

 While that's downloading, I can explain a couple of the absolute basics to you:

 That’s it for the basics – if Xcode still hasn't finished downloading then why not watch some Taylor Swift videos while you wait?
 The examples in this tutorial will certainly make a lot more sense…

 Got Xcode installed?
 OK!
 Let’s do this…

 When you launch Xcode, you’ll see the Welcome to Xcode window where you can create a new project or open one of your recent projects.
 We don’t want a project for now, because we’ll be using a playground – little mini projects that let us run code quickly.
 You can make a new playground by going to the File menu and choosing New > Playground.